framer/motion/api/framer-motion.api.md

 // @public (undocumented)
 export interface FeatureProps extends MotionProps {
-    // Warning: (ae-incompatible-release-tags) The symbol "controls" is marked as @public, but its signature references "VisualElementAnimationControls" which is marked as @internal
-    //
-    // (undocumented)
-    controls: VisualElementAnimationControls;
     // Warning: (ae-forgotten-export) The symbol "MotionContextProps" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)